Main menu

 G. Dubost, A. Bellossi and J. Bare

 We present a quantic theory to explain the "spontaneous" and the "induced" emissions of the ions whose photon energies are following a radioactive decreasing law in the ultraviolet, visible and infrared spectrum.
-These emissions are due to solitary-
+These emissions are due to solitary-waves or solitons issued from an external confined plasma device.

 The spectral energy density inside the living matter depends on the plasma characteristics, the modulation frequency of the carrier wave, and the distance from the device.
 As we know the dipolar transition electric moment we determine both the probability of the "spontaneous" emission and with the spectral energy density the probability of "induced" emission.
 We can deduce the fundamental lifetime of the photons.
 Furthermore the number of the photons by unit of area is calculated.
 It depends on the modulation frequency, the spectral energy density, and its wavelength.
 In UV spectrum, for an efficient "induced" emission the modulation frequency has to be high.
 In that case, with our device the photon lifetime and the used irradiation exposure are of the same order.